kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Nembrotha chamberlaini
 Tags	nudibranch 2014
-Desc	The eyes in nudibranchs are inside the body with only about a quarter of a millimeter in diameter.
+Desc	Nudibranch's eyes are located inside the body with only about a quarter of a millimeter in diameter.
 These simple eyes are only coarsly able to discern differences in light intensity.

 DSC03699.jpg